All promotion and tenure files must include the following elements:

-Teaching quality will be evaluated by unit heads and personnel committees according to the 2019 Memorandum of Understanding between the University and United Academics, as well as the related 2020 amendment.
-Teaching will meet expectations when it is professional, inclusive, engaged and research-informed, as described in the 2019 MOU.
-The numerical scores provided from student Course Evaluations or Student Experience Surveys cannot be used as the sole standard for assessing teaching quality.
-Instead, evaluators will consider insights from peers and the faculty themselves, in addition to student comments and other materials provided in the teaching portfolio.
+Teaching quality will be evaluated by unit heads and personnel committees according to standards codified first in the August 2019 MOU between the university and United Academics, then in January 2022 University Senate legislation.
+Teaching will meet expectations when it is professional, inclusive, engaged and research-informed, as described on the Provost’s University of Oregon Teaching Evaluation Standards page along with any additional standards adopted into unit policy.
+In addition, student feedback cannot be used as the sole standard for assessing teaching quality.
+Instead, evaluators will consider insights from peers and the faculty member themselves, in addition to student comments and other materials provided in the teaching portfolio.

 Personnel committees and unit heads are invited to use this optional template for the Evaluation of Teaching section of their tenure or promotion letters

 The supplementary file provides additional evidence relevant to the promotion and/or tenure review such as: scholarship portfolio, teaching portfolio and additional teaching related materials, service portfolio, equity and inclusion portfolio.
 When materials contained in the supplementary file are submitted as hard copies, they will be returned to the candidate following final action on the promotion and/or tenure review.